MatanYadaev/laravel-eloquent-spatial/README.md

 Laravel package to work with spatial data types and functions.

-This package supports MySQL 5.7 & 8.0 and it works on PHP 8 & Laravel 8 only.
+This package supports MySQL 5.7 & 8.0 and works on PHP 8 & Laravel 8.

 ## Installation